sebastiangreger/kirby3-commentions/README.md

 ```

 _NB.
 Sometimes webmentions of these types may contain a text body regardless.
 By grouping them like this, their content is not shown._

-## Features

-### Plugin features

-- [x] Accepts comments on content via comment form or webmention
-- [x] Processes incoming webmentions asynchronously (triggered by a cronjob)
-- [x] Sets new comments to "waiting for approval" by default (unless changed via setting)
-- [x] Stores approved comments/webmentions in a "_commentions.txt" file in the page folder
-- [x] Comments/webmentions for each page can be viewed/managed in the Panel view
-- [x] A inbox section can be added to a desired blueprint to give easy access to new/unapproved comments
-- [x] A helper adds the (configurable) URL of the webmention endpoint in the HTML head
-- [x] Comments and the comments form can be included in a page template using a helper function
-- [x] UI feedback, form and comment list can be integrated flexibly across templates
-- [x] Configurable meta fields (name, e-mail, website); default is name only

-### Roadmap/Ideas

-- [ ] Extend HTML markup of form elements, to allow for easy theming
-- [ ] Research using [Kirby Queue](https://github.com/bvdputte/kirby-queue) plugin for queue processing instead of own queue and cronjob
-- [ ] Additional configuration options (e.g. required/optional) for form meta fields

 ## Requirements